ForRepoForks/OMS-Refactor/docs/REFACTOR_REVIEW.md

 #### File: `OrderManagementSystem.API/Controllers/OrdersController.cs`
 - **Logic Moved:**
-  - Order creation and validation logic now delegated to `IOrderService`/`OrderService` (was previously in controller).
+  - All order creation, validation, invoice calculation, and discounted product reporting logic are now delegated to services (`IOrderService`, `IOrderReportingService`).
-  - Controller now uses DTOs for input/output, improving API contract clarity.
+  - Controller now only handles HTTP and validation, using unified DTOs for input/output.
 - **Separation of Concerns:**
-  - Creation endpoint is clean; business logic is in service, controller handles only HTTP and validation.
+  - Controller is thin; all business and reporting logic is in services.
-  - However, invoice calculation and discounted product reporting logic remain in the controller.
-    - These could be further extracted to services for testability and clarity.
 - **Testability:**
-  - Order creation is now easily testable via service unit tests.
+  - All logic is now easily testable via service unit tests.
-  - Remaining business/reporting logic in controller is harder to test in isolation.
 - **Code Clarity & Maintainability:**
-  - Use of DTOs and service layer improves maintainability.
+  - Use of unified DTOs and service layer improves maintainability and consistency.
-  - Internal DTO classes (InvoiceResponseDto, InvoiceProductDto, DiscountedProductReportItem) still present—should be moved to shared DTOs for consistency.
 - **Issues/Technical Debt:**
-  - Partial refactor: some business logic remains in controller.
+  - No business or reporting logic remains in controller.
-  - Opportunity to further decouple and improve test coverage.
 - **Cross-Reference:**
-  - Check REFACTOR_TODO.md for extraction of invoice/reporting logic and DTO relocation.
+  - Fully aligns with REFACTOR_TODO.md goals for controller/service separation and DTO unification.

 #### File: `OrderManagementSystem.API/Controllers/ProductsController.cs`
 - **Logic Moved:**
-  - All product creation, discounting, and retrieval logic is now delegated to `IProductService` (DI-injected).
+  - All product creation, discounting, and retrieval logic is delegated to `IProductService` (DI-injected).
-  - Controller is now focused on HTTP validation, exception handling, and mapping.
+  - Controller is focused on HTTP validation, exception handling, and mapping.
 - **Separation of Concerns:**
   - Controller is thin and only handles HTTP/validation concerns.
   - All business logic (including validation, persistence, and mapping) is in the service layer.